InertiaSolutionsGroup/Injury-Report/docs/README.md

 - Node.js and npm installed
 - Supabase project created
-- n8n instance with configured workflows for validation and memo generation
+- n8n instance with configured workflows for validation and memo generation (optional for development)

 ### Configuration